fr0xk/Scripts/Markdown/trendfollowing.md

 ## Benefits and Considerations

-Trend Following offers several benefits for investors, including:
+Trend Following offers several benefits for market participants, including:

 - **Profit from Significant Trends**: By identifying and capitalizing on sustained price trends, Trend Following strategies can generate substantial profits.